 Introduction to Customer Experience Management

-More than ever, consumers rate and judge businesses not by the quality or price of their products and services, but by the experience built around these products and services.
+More than ever, consumers rate and judge brands and businesses not by the quality or price of their products and services, but by the experience built around these products and services.
 Once your entire organization understands this and implements a strong customer experience management strategy, you’ll be in a great position to attract customers and keep them coming back.

 Customer Experience Definition